scottellis/overo-oe/README.md

 	gst-launch -v v4l2src ! video/x-raw-yuv,framerate=7/1,format=\(fourcc\)UYVY,width=640,height=480 ! ffmpegcolorspace !
 TIVidenc1 codecName=h264enc engineName=codecServer ! rtph264pay pt=96 ! udpsink host=192.168.10.4 port=4000

+Obviously you need a Gumstix board with network connectivity for this.
+I have only been using Gumstix Tobi boards.

-I added a mem=99M@0x80000000 kernel arg to u-boot.
+You need to add a mem=99M@0x80000000 kernel arg to u-boot.
 You can add an additional mem= arg if you want to take advantage of more of the memory for Linux.
-I think the default loadmodules.sh for the DSP cmem stuff only uses 16M starting at 0x86300000.
+For general camera testing that is not necessary.
+I believe the default loadmodules.sh for the DSP cmem stuff only requires 16M starting at 0x86300000.
+For example when testing with an Overo Tide I sometimes add an additional mem=384M@0x88000000.
+For the other Overo boards the additional mem arg would be mem=128M@0x88000000.

 The loadmodules.sh script can be found here on the gumstix

 	/usr/share/ti/gst/omap3530/loadmodules.sh

 You can use the gstreamer smoke encoder if you do not have the dsplink installed.
 Performance is not as good, but it works.

 You can start these two commands in any order.

 Client on workstation